eigerco/polka-storage-book/src/introduction.md

 # Introduction

-Welcome to the Polka Storage project!
+Welcome to the Polka Storage project book.
+This document is a work in progress and will be constantly updated.

-This project aims to deliver a Polkadot-native system parachain for data storage.
+This project aims to build a native storage network for Polkadot.

-Since the Referendum approval, we've been busy developing the deliverables for Phase 2.
+We've now completed Phase 2 and have started work on Phase 3.

-**For [**Phase 2**](https://polkadot.polkassembly.io/referenda/1150), we have implemented:**
+**During [**Phase 2**](https://polkadot.polkassembly.io/referenda/1150), we have implemented:**

 - Storage Provider Pallet
   - [`terminate_sectors`](./architecture/pallets/storage-provider.md#terminate_sectors)